2007 Solomon Islands earthquake: Response

-Australia committed to contribute an initial 3 million AUD in emergency aid, later increased to 5.7 million as of June 2007.
+Australia committed to contribute an initial AUD$3 million in emergency aid, later increased to 5.7 million as of June 2007.

-New Zealand gave 950,000 NZD during the initial relief period, and committed 7.5 million NZD over two years to reconstruction, as of July 2007.
+New Zealand gave NZD$950,000 during the initial relief period, and committed NZD$7.5 million over two years to reconstruction, as of July 2007.

 The United States contributed US$250,000 in aid.

 Taiwan contributed US$214,000 and shipment of 1,000 kg of rice.
 France has also airlifted supplies via New Caledonia.

 The United Nations established a field hospital in Gizo, with a total of eight planned for the entire country, and also established three camps for internally displaced persons.
 Australian and Canadian medical teams have also been deployed across the islands.

 Papua New Guinea, itself affected by the tsunami, has contributed US$340,000 and a light plane that can better access smaller, more remote airstrips.
 UNICEF issued an appeal for US$500,000 for both the Solomon Islands and Papua New Guinea.

 Separately, the Red Cross has issued an appeal for US$800,000.
 The remoteness of some villages meant that aid did not reach them until several days after the tsunami occurred.
 However, the Associated Press reported on 6 April that Gizo's airport had reopened, easing the delivery of supplies.
 A Taiwanese fishing boat ran aground on coral reefs while delivering supplies, but it was successfully evacuated by a United States Navy helicopter.
 The boat's crew managed to free the vessel from the rocks a few days later.